frigidev/leste-telecom-desafio/doc/README.md

 - ContactsList, GenderCount and LanguageCount: The GenderCount and LanguageCount are rendered in ContactsPage, displaying the total of contacts by gender and language.

+### State Management with Zustand

+This application leverages the Zustand library for managing the global state of contacts.
+The `ContactStore` is responsible for:

+- **Loading Contacts:** Fetching contacts from either the API or localStorage.
+- **Creating Contacts:** Adding new contacts to the list.
+- **Updating Contacts:** Modifying existing contacts.
+- **Deleting Contacts:** Removing contacts from the list.
+- **Managing Contact in Edit Mode:** Storing the contact currently being edited.

+#### Store Actions:

+- `fetchContacts()`: Retrieves the contacts, prioritizing localStorage and consulting the API only if localStorage is empty.
+- `createContact(contact: Contact)`: Adds a new contact to the list, generating a unique and sequential ID.
+- `updateContact(contact: Contact)`: Updates an existing contact in the list.
+- `deleteContact(id: number)`: Removes a contact from the list based on its ID.
+- `setCreatingEditingContact(contact: Contact | null)`: Sets the contact that is currently being edited.

+#### Data Persistence:

+The store utilizes Zustand's `persist` middleware to automatically persist the `contacts` state in localStorage.
+This ensures that the data is preserved across user sessions.

 ## PT

 ### Introdução